helrond/clbsj.org/_posts/2026-01-04-reading-epiphany-with-patti-smith.md

 This was the line that came to me when I was struggling with the latest bad new — and for me it is a mantra for this moment.
 Another “midrash” on the slogan “the people have the power,” these lyrics propose a threefold nature to the people’s power:

 1. it is a power of discernment: to see and articulate higher possibilities.
-As Smith is quoted as saying in an interview on German television “I think that God is as we invest in him….
-We all have this opportunity and also this blessing to be magnified….
+As Smith is quoted as saying in an interview on German television “I think that God is as we invest in him...
+We all have this opportunity and also this blessing to be magnified...
 Being magnified by the idea of God means that we are living imagination.”
 (4)

 2. it is a power of authority: to manifest the vision Jesus laid out in the Beatitudes, in which the meek inherit and rule the earth.
 This is also the literal meaning of the word democracy: demos (people) + kratia (authority)